Shaanu17/Hash-Cracker/README.md

-This is a simple python tool with predefined libraries which can crack and identify hashes .
+                              "Simple yet powerful tool" This is a simple python tool with predefined libraries which can crack and identify hashes .
-Hash Buster is Python tool to crack or identify hashes

 Features:-
 1. Automatic hash type identification